,

 Duct Peak

-In early 2016, I dusted off my peak-bagging boots and climbed up the 3,137 ft Duct Peak.
-It's a small peak in the far eastern part of Joshua Tree in what I call the "Empty Quarter" of the park.
-This section of the park is undeveloped, and the peak is rarely climbed.
+You will need to dust off your peak-bagging boots for the trek up the 3,137-foot Duct Peak.
+This small peak is in the eastern part of Joshua Tree in what I call the "Empty Quarter" of the park.
+This section of the park is completely undeveloped, and the peak is rarely climbed.
 It is a wild and trailless area, just the way I like it.

-I picked the peak because it looked like it would have great views of the vast Pinto Basin to the south.
-And it looked like a relatively easy hike from the highway.
-One of those things turned out to be true.
-The peak has fantastic views, but it was more adventurous and rocky than expected.
-Getting to the top required scrambles up and down rocks most of the way to the summit.
+I picked this peak because it looked like it would have great views of the vast Pinto Basin to the south, plus it looked like a relatively easy hike from the highway.
+It turned out only one of those things was true.
+The peak has fantastic views but was more adventurous and rocky than expected.
+Getting to the top requires scrambling up and down rocks most of the way to the summit.
 The final climb is the most difficult.
-So, it wasn't an easy hike.
-But the toughness of the hike wasn't the only surprise that was in store for me.
+The toughness of the hike isn't the only surprise in store for you if you head up there.

 On the way to the peak, I stumbled upon a small campsite.
-It didn't look very old but definitely long abandoned.
+It didn’t look very old, but was obviously long-abandoned.
 The camp consists of a few bottles and cans, the head of a rake, and a storage structure.
-Someone camped here a few times.
-Not sure why, though.
+Someone camped here a few times, but I'm not sure why.
 I couldn't see any good reason for the spot other than the rock outcrop.
 It's an odd little place.

 Campsite

 After the campsite, I continued toward the peak.
-I hiked into the valley behind the campsite, followed it to its end, climbed onto jagged granite ridges, and scrambled along rocky slopes to the peak.
+I hiked into the little valley behind the campsite and followed it to its end.
+Next, I climbed onto jagged granite ridges and scrambled along rocky slopes to the peak.

-If it's clear, Duct Peak has excellent views of the vast Pinto Basin to the south and in all directions.
-The formidable Coxcombs are off to the southeast, the Eagle Mountains in the south, San Jacinto in far the southwest, and Mt.
-San Gorgonio in the west.
+On a clear day, Duct Peak has excellent views of the vast Pinto Basin to the south and in all directions.
+The formidable Coxcombs are visible off to the southeast, the Eagle Mountains to the south, Mt.
+San Jacinto to the southwest, and Mt.
+San Gorgonio to the west.
 Ryan, Quail, and Queen Mountains are minor summits in between the more massive San Jacinto and San Gorgonio.
 They can be hard to spot.

-It turned out to be an old Ford truck half-buried in the sandy wash.
-It has been there for a long time.
+It turned out to be an old Ford truck half-buried in a sandy wash.
 Someone must have taken it for a joy ride a long time ago.
 All roads are closed out here; we are well into the wilderness.

 You can't park here

-After the truck, I walked back to the trailhead.
+After checking out the truck, I walked back to the trailhead.
 This is great country and lots of fun to hike around in.

 Directions